Click the arrow above to play a brief audio history of The Cannanes

 2013 Howling at all Hours Lineup ~ L-R ~ Mia, Hairs, Francesca, Fran, James & David

-In March/April 2013 the Maxi EP Small Batch (CD, Dig., and soon to be Vinyl) received a deluge of favourable reviews (see link up top), April 2013 also saw the release of a 7 track small batch remixes (digital maxi ep ~ remixes by English DJ RIchie Phoe and US Dubsters Dr Version & Chowtime).
+In March 2013 the Maxi EP Small Batch (CD, Dig., [ & 12" Vinyl released 28th May]) received a deluge of favourable reviews (see link up top), April 2013 saw the release of a 7 track small batch remixes (digital 7 track ep of remixes by English DJ Richie Phoe and US Dubsters Dr Version & Chowtime).

-Presently the band is preparing to play the Chickfactor 21 Fest June 11 2013 in New York, as well as more recording dates both in N.Y. & Flagstaff, Arizona.
-July looks like the probable release date for new album Howling at all Hours (CD, Dig. & Vinyl) and launch dates in Australia to follow.
-Just to keep things interesting work continuing work on remastering for the re-releases of their first two albums; completing two more albums unreleased albums as well as a bunch of singles, EPs & other projects.
-Expect a swag of new releases (and no doubt accompanying launches later in 2013/14).
+In June 2013 the band were invited to play the Chickfactor 21 Fest June 11 2013 in New York, as well as more recording dates both in Brooklyn [N.Y.] & Flagstaff, Arizona.
+July 5th '13 saw the release of a new album Howling at all Hours (CD, Dig., & 12").
+And in an already busy year October 1st saw the release of the Hit The Wall Maxi 7".
+Just to keep things interesting work continues on remastering for the re-releases of their first two albums; as well as putting the finishing touches to two more new studio albums, a bunch of singles, EPs & other projects.
+Expect a swag of new & old releases later in 2014.

 Current core lineup ~ ie. sans rhythm section ~ for more details & images of current lineup click HERE

 Previous recordings have been financed by established labels